mad-java-ent-f20/Init-to-Commit-Wedding-Planner/README.md

-# Alisa Moua Individual Project
+# Init-to-Commit Wedding Planner Application

 This repository is for indie project.